 How much do different individuals influence direction and timing of movement of the group?

 Based on the fitted logistic curves of turning influence and speeding influence, we attributed a score to each individual for both influence metrics, representing respectively the probability that the group would turn towards the same side this individual was moving to, or would speed up after the individual had sped up toward the front of the group.
-There was a significant effect of status on the turning influence score (figure 5a, F = 6.76 ; DF = 35 ; p-value = 0.0004), with the dominant female’s score being overall much higher than that of any other status.
+There was a significant effect of status on the turning influence score (figure 5a, F = 6.76 ; DF = 35 ; p-value = 0.0004), with the dominant female’s score being overall higher than that of any other status.
 There was no significant difference between the speeding influence score of different statuses (figure 5b, F = 0.88 ; DF = 35 ; p-value = 0.48).

 Figure 5.
 Predicted influence scores for each recorded individual (colored dots) in the 5 study groups (vertical axis).
 Dot color indicates individual status as shown in the legend. (a) Turning influence score represents the probability that the group turns toward the same direction (left or right) that individual was moving to. (b) Speeding influence score represents the probability that the group speeds up after that individual had sped up towards the front of the group.